msrokaa/algorithmic-tasks/README.md

 We have an array `int[] A` (positive values) and variable `int X` (positive value). `A[0]` is the starting position for the frog.
 The frog has to jump on successive elements of the `A` array until it visits each value in the range [1..X].

+## PermCheck

+The solution to check if an array `var A = new int[N]` is a permutation.
+"Permutation" is an array containing each element from 1 to N once.